COVID-19 Resource Information

-Furthermore, the "Empowering a Healthy Georgia" Executive Order from September 15, 2020 addresses the protocol for social distancing and operations in Restaurants/Dining Establishments; Industry, Commerce, Organization & Non-Profit (which includes gyms, fitness centers, bars, movie theaters, amusement parks, water parks, etc.); Childcare/Education; Healthcare; Governments; Sports and Entertainment Venues and Conventions.
+Furthermore, the "Empowering a Healthy Georgia" Executive Order from November 16, 2020 addresses the protocol for social distancing and operations in Restaurants/Dining Establishments; Industry, Commerce, Organization & Non-Profit (which includes gyms, fitness centers, bars (no more than 50 people), movie theaters, amusement parks, water parks, etc.); Childcare/Education; Healthcare; Governments; Sports and Entertainment Venues and Conventions.

 "Renewal of Public Health State of Emergency"